Last Updated on October 7, 2019

 Right now these parts together are a good amount less than $900, so if you’re wanting to spend a bit more then I’d also suggest adding a solid state drive since it’ll make everything run a lot faster in comparison to a traditional hard drive.

 I’ve had a solid state drive from SanDisk included with the build because they have always had the best pricing on SSD storage along with them performing as expected to.
-As of right now, we can fit a 240GB SSD in without hurting the budget point too much.
-Definitely go with a 120GB or remove it all together if you’d rather have a bit more cash after.
+As of right now, we can fit a 480GB SSD in without hurting the budget point too much.
+This type of deal probably isn’t going to last much longer, it seems that hardware pricing just keeps getting better in time!

 If you decide to not include the solid state drive then you’ll be well under $900 in total.
 You could use that extra bit on whatever else you like, up to you!
 Let me know if you do this, It’d be cool to know what you decide to get with the extra cash left over.